By Caitlyn Buchanan. 4 April 2017

 Ireland is a proficient centre for investing, with over 14,000 professionals working exclusively in funds servicing.
 They offer innovative solutions from traditional ‘long only’ to complex alternative strategies for all fund types enabling investors to optimise their returns with a highly customisable portfolio.
 Fund types range a variety of services including transfer agency, custody, legal, tax and audit services, stock exchange listing, compliance, consultancy services and fund administration.
 Fund administration activities are carried out in support of the collective investment scheme, whether the scheme is a traditional mutual fund, a hedge fund, private equity fund, pension fund, unit trust or something in between.

 Ireland was the first regulated jurisdiction to implement an investment fund regulatory framework.
-This has made the industry flexible and adaptive to national regulatory developments as well as larger scale EU regulation.
+This has made the industry flexible and adaptive to national regulatory developments as well as larger-scale EU regulation.
 This foresight has resulted in what is arguably the most developed regulatory, product and fund servicing infrastructure in the world.
 Effectively bringing investors and entrepreneurs together has enabled clients to bring innovative products to market quicker than ever before.

-With an unrivalled track record, the Irish funds industry remains a leader for product innovation, actively seeking opportunities and solutions.
+With an unrivalled track record, the Irish funds industry remains a leader in product innovation, actively seeking opportunities and solutions.
 The strong importance of technology has been recognised, allowing Ireland to stay on top of changing regulatory, reporting and efficiency requirements.
 The investment industry’s automation rate is an impressive 89.1% resulting in extremely efficient cross-border processing of fund units and shares.

 Ireland’s tax environment for investment funds is refreshingly efficient, clear and consistent.
 Income and gains on internationally invested funds are generally exempt from Irish tax.
 This applies to both resident and non-resident investors.
 Additionally, there are no withholding taxes on income distributions or redemption payments made from an Irish Fund to a non-Irish resident investor, on the condition that there are no Irish assets held by a fund.